borwinius/lockedsessions/README.md

 ## Installation
 - download the code with : `git clone https://github.com/borwinius/lockedsessions.git`
 - copy the code in your ansible roles-directory
 - make 1 Environmentvariables in ansible like this:

-## Variables:
-"terminate_sessions": true or false
+  `terminate_sessions`:
+  `true` terminate all locked sessions
+  `false` display only all locked sessions
 ## test it with ansible
 include it in your own rolefile `role/MYROLE/tasks/main.yaml`
 ```